Creating Rainbows in the Rain and Stars in the Dark

 At this point, COVID had been on the scene for almost a year and I was tired down to my bones for so many reasons.
 I researched various self-publishing platforms and decided IngramSpark was best for a full color book like mine.
 I read and watched all their resources on self-publishing and felt I could figure out how to jump through that final hoop of doing the file layout for printing.

 As I watched the days run out on the 2020 calendar, I thought I might be able to have the book files ready and maybe even have the book printed and ready for my daughters’ Christmas gifts but I hit a wall.
 I read the required IngramSpark file specs over and over–“bleed” and “binding” until my eyes crossed and my brain felt like a can of Spam.
 I had to honor my body and spirit and rest a little before continuing and in those moments of rest, I decided I would find a professional to help me get my files ready.
-I located a professional on Fiverr who has extensive experience with IngramSpark book layouts, including illustrated books, and worked with her to create the required files.
+For a patience-testing several months I worked with a couple professionals on Fiverr but they just couldn’t get the back cover aligned properly.
+Luckily, an Adobe-savvy friend reached out and quickly fixed the issue.

 The Finish Line